 There is no fee to post on TCCS LINK.
 We review all employer accounts and job postings regularly.
 The employer account must be approved before a job can be posted.

 All postings must comply with Federal and New York State laws, including but not limited to equal employment opportunity laws, which prohibit discrimination based on race, religion, sex, national origin, age, disability, or genetic information.
+For information on best practices for online job postings, please refer to the following websites The United States Department of Justice Best Practices Online Job Postings and The United States Department of Justice Office of Special Counsel for Immigration-Related Unfair Employment Practices (OSC).

 All employment professionals participating in our recruiting program are required to work within a framework of professionally accepted recruiting, interviewing and selection techniques as stipulated in the NACE Principles for Professional Practice.

 Teachers College, Columbia University expects companies to appropriately compensate students for work performed during an internship.
 We expect all employers to abide by the standards established by the Fair Labor Standards Act and accompanying regulations.
+It includes the specific criteria for unpaid internships at for-profit companies as outlined by U.S. Department of Labor.

-The U.S. Department of Labor has outlined the following six criteria for unpaid internships to conﬁrm that an internship does not represent an employment relationship.
 If any of these criteria are not met, the intern must be paid.

 Additionally, for employers seeking interns to work in the State of New York, strict attention must also be paid to the requirements set forth by the New York State Minimum Wage Act and Wage Orders.
-The New York State Department of Labor requires the following criteria in additional to the federal requirements above.

 All employers are asked to please consider these criteria carefully before posting an unpaid internship.